ServiceStack/pvq.app/MyApp/_posts/2024-04-25_individual-voting-comparison.md

 ## What we found

 By analysing and voting on answer individually, we traded off an increased cost, we an increased accuracy of the voting.
 Voting as a group of answers was more efficient by tokens, but as we added more models, the voting became less consistent which we think highlighted the model struggling with the larger context window of input.
 By voting of answers individually, the input size remains steady since it only consistent of the question, the answer being voted on, and instructions for the vote.

+### Results Overview

+- Grouped voting was more efficient by tokens, but less consistent, especially as more models were added.
+- Individual voting was more consistent, and gave a better representation of the model's performance, and insights into the model voting.
+- Smaller answer models like Qwen 4B were more accurately ranked by higher performing models like GPT 3.5 Turbo, and Claude 3 Sonnet.
+- Smaller ranking models like Claude 3 Haiku usually agreed with larger models, but likely through proxies like length, formatting, etc.
+- Gemma-2B was a stand out for its size, consistently producing well formatted answers, and so far never producing invalid or bad output.
+- Gemini Pro 1.0 is fast, but too generous with votes, and likely influenced by length, formatting, etc, or needs to be prompted very differently.
+- Some models would get into loops and output repeating tokens or phrases causing wasted API calls or GPU time.
+- We are working on a classifier to detect these issues, and removing them automatically in an efficient way.

+See below for a more detailed breakdown of the results.

 ## Optimising Output